-The 2011-2012 Season marks the 25th anniversary of the Shakespeare Theatre Company and of Michael Kahn’s leadership, vision and artistic direction.
+The 2011-2012 Season marked the 25th anniversary of the Shakespeare Theatre Company and of Michael Kahn’s leadership, vision and artistic direction.

 During the past 25 years, STC has: